Ice Theatre of New York

-The Ice Theatre of New York is a professional ensemble company dancing on ice, performing works by choreographers drawn from competitive figure skating and modern and contemporary dance.
+The Ice Theatre of New York is an American ensemble company dancing on ice, performing works by choreographers drawn from competitive figure skating and modern and contemporary dance.
 Aiming to create dance on ice as part of the modern performing arts scene, Ice Theatre of New York (ITNY) was first conceived by Marc Bogaerts, Marjorie Kouns, Cecily Morrow and Moira North.
-Moira North went on to found ITNY in 1984.
-North, a Canadian-born skater was twice named one of the 25 most influential names in figure skating by International Figure Skating Magazine.
+North went on to found ITNY in 1984.
+Jirina Ribbens has served as Executive Director for 20 years and was one of the founding board members.
 Based at the Chelsea Piers rink complex in New York City, Ice Theatre of New York was the first not-for-profit professional ice dance company in the U.S. and the first to receive funding from the National Endowment for the Arts, New York State Council on the Arts, and New York City Department of Cultural Affairs.
-Italian ice dancer, choreographer and aerialist, Elisa Angeli, is Ice Theatre of New York’s Ensemble Director.

-Ice Theatre of New York has performed works by choreographers such as Marc Bogaerts, Edward Villella, Jacqulyn Buglisi, Alberto del Saz, Carlos Orta, Twyla Tharp, Jean-Pierre Bonnefoux, Peter Martins, Lar Lubovitch, Elisa Monte, Susan Marshall, Joanna Mendl Shaw, Tommy Steenberg, Frank Nowosad, David Dorfman, Bill Woehrle, Rob McBrien, Nathan Madden, Jim May, Gary Beacom, Peter DiFalco, Charles “Chucky” Klapow, Matthew Nash, Judy Blumberg, Gaiane & Akop Akopian, Lorna Brown and Florentine Houdinière.
+Ice Theatre of New York has performed works by choreographers Marc Bogaerts, Edward Villella, Jacqulyn Buglisi, Alberto del Saz, Carlos Orta, Twyla Tharp, Jean-Pierre Bonnefoux, Peter Martins, Lar Lubovitch, Elisa Monte, Susan Marshall, Joanna Mendl Shaw, Tommy Steenberg, Frank Nowosad, David Dorfman, Bill Woehrle, Rob McBrien, Nathan Madden, Jim May, Gary Beacom, Peter DiFalco, Charles "Chucky" Klapow, Matthew Nash, Judy Blumberg, Gaiane & Akop Akopian, Lorna Brown, Kolton Krouse and Florentine Houdinière.

-The company has supported emerging choreographers including Beth Woronoff, Joel Dear, Elladj Baldé, Eliot Jon Halverson, Elisa Angeli (who also serves as the Ensemble Director), Line Haddad, Alyssa Stith, David Liu, Heather Harrington, Katherine Healy, and Douglas Webster.
-Performance artists Ann Carlson and Greg Wittrock have also choreographed for Ice Theatre of New York.
-Several emerging choreographers Ice Theatre of New York supported have gone on to form their own companies.

 The Ice Theatre of New York ensemble consists of 8 to 12 skaters from the NY area.
 They perform solos, duets and group repertory pieces.
-The company has created close to 100 repertory pieces to date.
+The company has created close to 150 repertory pieces to date.
 Guest artists who performed with the company include Elladj Baldé, Gary Beacom, Surya Bonaly, Kurt Browning, John Curry, Dorothy Hamill, Sarah Hughes, Nancy Kerrigan, Kiira Korpi, Ross Miner, Tatiana Navka & Roman Kostomarov, Evgeni Plushenko, Adam Rippon, Lucinda Ruh, Rohene Ward, Johnny Weir, and Paul Wylie.